-The GARP VLAN Registration Protocol or Generic VLAN Registration Protocol (GVRP) is a protocol that facilitates control of Virtual Local Area Networks (VLANs) within a larger network.
-GVRP is a Layer 2 network protocol, used to automatically set up devices in a VLAN network.
+The GARP VLAN Registration Protocol (GVRP) or Generic VLAN Registration Protocol is a protocol that facilitates control of Virtual Local Area Networks (VLANs) within a larger network.
+GVRP is a Layer 2 network protocol, used to automatically configure devices in a VLAN network.